HeteroSpec: Leveraging Contextual Heterogeneity for Efficient Speculative Decoding: Preliminaries

 \subsection{EAGLEs and its Draft Tree Construction}

-Building upon the foundation of standard speculative decoding, the EAGLE family of algorithms introduces significant advancements in accelerating LLM inference.
-A key innovation is its \textbf{dynamic draft tree construction} approach, first prominently featured in EAGLE-2~\cite{li2024eagle2fasterinferencelanguage}.
-This dynamic method moves beyond fixed-length drafts by adaptively proposing candidate sequences in a tree structure.
-The process is broadly divided into two distinct stages: \textit{Expansion} and \textit{Reranking}.
-The subsequent state-of-the-art, EAGLE-3~\cite{li2025eagle3scalinginferenceacceleration}, inherits and refines this dynamic framework, notably enhancing predictive power by removing feature loss constraints and incorporating richer information from multiple intermediate hidden layers.
+Building on standard speculative decoding, the EAGLE family significantly advances LLM inference acceleration.
+Its key innovation is \textbf{dynamic draft tree construction}, introduced in EAGLE-2~\cite{li2024eagle2fasterinferencelanguage}.
+This approach moves beyond fixed-length drafts by adaptively proposing candidate sequences in tree structures through two stages: \textit{Expansion} and \textit{Reranking}.
+EAGLE-3~\cite{li2025eagle3scalinginferenceacceleration} refines this framework, enhancing predictive power by removing feature loss constraints and incorporating multi-layer information.
 The dynamic tree construction process in EAGLE-2 consists of the following two phases: